 copied their information from here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Baton Rouge area of Louisiana U-Pick Farms and Orchards, by county
+Baton Rouge area of Louisiana U-Pick Farms and Orchards in 2021, by county

 Click on the resources drop-down above, if you need a county map